RedMadRobot/RMRColorTools-iOS/README.md

 output format: assets;  used in the output filename: <name>.swift and in assets catalog name: <name>.xcassets
                         and in the generated enum in <name>.swift internal enum <name> { ... }

+output format: android;  used in the output filename: <name>.xml

 -f <format>  The desired output format.
-Valid values for <format> are: objc, swift-enum, swift-extension, assets
+Valid values for <format> are: objc, swift-enum, swift-extension, assets, android

 -p <prefix>  Use <prefix> as the class prefix in the generated code.
 Only relevant for format: objc and swift

--osx         Generate for the OSX platform (i.e. NSColor instead of UIColor)
+-osx         Generate for the OSX platform (i.e. NSColor instead of UIColor).
+Ignored for Android format.

 -h           Print this help and exit
 ```